English

 Contents

-Berlin TV Tower's history & strategic importance | An icon of reunification in post-Cold War Berlin
+Berlin TV Tower History | An icon of reunification in post-Cold War Berlin

-Berlin TV Tower | Tallest building in Germany
+Berlin TV Tower | The tallest building in Germany

 Berlin TV Tower timeline

-1965: Construction of the TV Tower begins
+• 1965: Construction of the Berlin TV Tower begins, led by architect Hermann Henselmann.

 Berlin TV Tower history explained